Lande21/RolandeU.github.io/README.md

 ***Date : December 8th,2024 *** Grad school.....I'm so proud of you !
 Wake upppppp, RIP Makky's mom Its all about the little choices we make everyday.
-I studied diligently, i will get the best grade
+I studied diligently, i will get the best grade!
+How did we do?
 10days Ntt II
 # RolandeU.github.io!